Tuition, Fees & Housing: Payments

 By accepting Stanford's offer of admission and enrolling in classes, each student accepts responsibility for paying all debts to the University, including tuition and fees, for which he/she/they is/are liable.
 An individual's registration as a Stanford student constitutes his or her agreement to make timely payment of all amounts due.

 Charges and credits from offices within the University are aggregated in a student's individual account and presented on the Stanford Student Account.
-Student Financial Services notifies students about payment due dates electronically via email on a monthly basis.
+Student Financial Services notifies students and their authorized users about payment due dates electronically via email on a monthly basis.

-Students may designate 'Authorized Payers' via Stanford ePay to allow others to view the student account and make payment.
-Students and Authorized Payers may view the student account online 24 hours a day, seven days a week, via the Stanford Student Account.
+Students may designate 'Authorized Users' in the billing and payment system to allow others to view the student account and make payments.
+Students and Authorized Users may view the student account online 24 hours a day, seven days a week, via the Stanford Student Account.
 Payments should be made online through the same Stanford Student Account or Authorized User portals.
 If necessary, the student or Authorized Payer may print a statement from the same portal as well.